cloudtracer/ThreatPinchLookup/README.md

 Optionally, in the developers options you can configure a CouchDB server to sync your API responses with.
 See the [Wiki](https://github.com/cloudtracer/ThreatPinchLookup/wiki) for more details.

 ## Firefox build?
-If you are desperate for the Firefox build of ThreatPinch Lookup I've made it temporarily available [here](https://cdn.rawgit.com/cloudtracer/ThreatPinchLookup/8b3b9602/Firefox-install.html), just click install then ignore all the security warnings like a security pro.
+If you are desperate for the Firefox build of ThreatPinch Lookup I've made it temporarily available [here](https://cdn.rawgit.com/cloudtracer/ThreatPinchLookup/8b3b9602/Firefox-install.html), just click install then ignore all the security warnings like a good security pro.

 ## Release Notes
 - 2.0.17: 2017-11-09 - Remove Firefox store links, Mozilla reviewers deactived plugin after constant re-reviews.
 Will make Firefox builds available elsewhere, do not have time to deal with constant re-reviews for silly issues.